spalger/rcloader/README.md

 ```

 ## Options
-The second argument to the `RcFinder` constructor should be the options that plugin consumers define, and they can take can take a few different forms.
+The second argument to the `RcLoader` constructor should be the options that plugin consumers define, and they can take can take a few different forms.

 **If the user specifies a string**, it is used as a path to the only config file that they care about.
 Calling `rcLoader.for(path)` will always return a copy of the config file at that path.